tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/publish-on-the-web/shiny-apps.md

 In the world of data analysis, the ability to communicate insights effectively is a great skill to have.

 **[Shiny](https://shiny.rstudio.com)** is a package that helps you turn your analyses into interactive web applications all with R or Python without requiring HTML, CSS, or Javascript knowledge.
-Shiny empowers data analysts and scientists to create dynamic, user-friendly applications that allow non-technical stakeholders to explore and interact with data in real-time.
+Shiny empowers data analysts and scientists to create dynamic, user-friendly applications that allow non-technical stakeholders to explore and interact with data in real time.

 <p align = "center">
 <img src = "../images/shinylogo.png" width="400">